jimmynguyc/freshbook_timesheet_logger/README.md

 4. Things will break when the UI changes.

+5. You'll get your login will temporarily blocked if you fire the script too many frequently.

-5. Contributions are welcomed.
+6. Contributions are welcomed.

 ## Why are you not using the API?
-Because why use a knife when you have a chainsaw >:)
+Because why use a scalpel when you have a chainsaw >:)

+## But seriously .. there's an official API
+If you can't handle the action & excitement, check out the `use-api` branch.
+But seriously, you're missing all the fun.

 ## License